South Bank London

 ART YARD BAR & KITCHEN

 Art Yard is the bar and restaurant at South Bank’s art-focused Bankside boutique hotel.
 An informal all-day restaurant serving fresh seasonal food, from the décor to the dishes, there’s an emphasis on creativity.
-Art Yard's children's menu offers up two courses for £10, options include salmon and green beans, pizzette, chicken goujons and penne pasta, served with an interactive lesson in colour theory for kids.
+Art Yard's children's menu (for kids under 12) offers up two courses for £10, options include salmon and green beans, pizzette, chicken goujons and penne pasta, served with an interactive lesson in colour theory for kids.

-WHERE: Bankside hotel, corner Blackfriars Road and Upper Ground.
+WHERE: Bankside Hotel, corner Blackfriars Road and Upper Ground.
 Find out more here.

 BRASSERIE BLANC